-Mark Gisi Wind River Systems The Power of SPDX – Sharing Critical Licensing Information Within a Linux Device Supply Chain Linux Foundation video Free Electrons video (49 minutes): full HD (498M), 450×800 (164M)
+Mark Gisi Wind River Systems The Power of SPDX – Sharing Critical Licensing Information Within a Linux Device Supply Chain Linux Foundation video Bootlin video (49 minutes): full HD (498M), 450×800 (164M)

 Finally, the last day of the 2012 edition of the Embedded Linux Conference has arrived.
 Including the Android Builders Summit, it was a very busy week with five full days of presentations, a very intensive learning session, but also highly motivating and refreshing.
 Here is, with a little bit of delay, the report of this last day.